Statistical Area Definitions

 The Office of Management and Budget (OMB) determines the geographic definition of the statistical areas in the United States.

 Statistical areas are used by economists and Federal agencies to measure economic activity.
-For the most part, a statistical area has geographic boundaries in which a preponderance of the residents live and work, earn and spend, forming a “contained, measurable economy.”
+For the most part, a statistical area has geographic boundaries in which a preponderance of the residents lives and works, earns and spends, forming a “contained, measurable economy.”

 The major criteria for determining the boundaries of a statistical area are the commuting patterns of the workforce and residents.